okviz/okviz.github.io/_mydocs/synoptic-panel/features/drill-mode.md

 | &nbsp; &nbsp; then drill down on the **404** sector.|`Regular > 404 > Seat`                   |
 |Expand all fields from the top.                    |`Category > Sector > Seat`                 |

+## Auto-fetch Mode

+<todo visible>The Autofetch mode is a feature that allows you to automatically fetch maps for each level of the hierarchy.
+This feature is particularly useful when you have a large number of maps to import and you want to avoid the manual process of importing them one by one.

+When this mode is enabled, Synoptic Panel will automatically fetch the maps for each level of the hierarchy based on the data in the dataset.
+The visual will display the maps as you navigate through the data hierarchy, without the need to import them manually.</todo>